w-jablonski/files/Polish_English_characters_layout/README.md

 ### Recommendation

 Another person is working on a Polish+English layout and their results seem to be much better than mine so far.
 As it seems, their layout has been (at the time of writing) published only in this Reddit [thread](https://www.reddit.com/r/KeyboardLayouts/comments/1leon5u/keyboard_layout_advice_enpl/).
-I allow myself to quote it here:
+I allow myself to quote it (at the time of writing, Sept 2025):
 ```
 p g l m f  q o u y d
 n s r t j  x a e i h